joinpursuit/Pursuit-Core-Web/html_css_dom/css_display_position_zind/README.md

 # 1. Introduction

-Elements have a vareity of different display qualities that we can use to customize its appearance and position on the screen.
+Elements have a variety of different display qualities that we can use to customize its appearance and position on the screen.
 Here, take a look at some of the more common ones that you might come across, as well as looking further into the `z-index`.

 # 2. The display property